WallE-corp/log-books/erik_petersson_log.md

 # **2022-05-12**

-Worked on some minor issues with the turn functions.
+Worked on some minor issues with basic functions.
 Made sure we were ready to test next week.

 # **2022-05-19**